DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 At this point you will need to exit your terminal and ssh again into the instance.

-Doing the same thing for the client, just
+Doing the same thing for the client,

 ```sh
 nano client.hcl